Military parades in Azerbaijan: Soviet Azerbaijan (1920-1991)

 Prior to 1991, Baku hosted military parades as well as civil demonstrations in honor of national holidays in the Soviet Union such as October Revolution Day and International Workers' Day.
 During the 1967 October Revolution Parade on Lenin Square, the parade was opened by a guard of honor instead of drummers, one of the first cities to do that in their annual parade.
 In 1970, the Azerbaijan SSR celebrated the golden jubilee (50th anniversary) of its founding.
 It was celebrated with a military parade of the 4th Army in October of that year.
 The parade was planned for April, the month the republic was declared, but was postponed due to the celebrations of the 100th anniversary of the birth of Vladimir Lenin which took place earlier that month.
 In attendance was the Minister of Defence, Marshal of the Soviet Union Andrei Grechko.
+The last of these parades took place in 1989.

 The BVOKU Honor Guard during a parade in Baku in 1966.